18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-secure-approvals.md

 If your travel is **billable** you will need to get approval from the director of the team who oversees the type of project you are working on:

-18F Custom Partner Solutions: Alex Bisker
+* 18F Custom Partner Solutions: Alex Bisker
-10x : Nico Papafil
+* 10x : Nico Papafil
-cloud.gov: Carlo Costino
+* cloud.gov: Carlo Costino
-login.gov: Alex Dalessio
+* login.gov: Alex Dalessio
-Centers of Excellence: Brian Whittaker
+* Centers of Excellence: Bob DeLuca or Brian Whittaker

 #### What if who is traveling changes?